HealthX-Lab/TextSAM-EUS/README.md

 ## Data preparation

 * Download the dataset [following the paper of Jaramillo et al. (2020)](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11583/2581321/Endoscopic-ultrasound-database-of-the-pancreas/10.1117/12.2581321.short).
+* We do not own the dataset and interested parties should contact the authors of the original data paper.

 * Place dataset under `data` like the following:
 ```